How to Add Privacy to Your BackyardMay 1, 2018

 You can still get a decorative look with a privacy fence, but you might not have as many options available.
 Although a short stone wall will provide a beautiful border to your yard, it won’t do much when it comes to adding privacy.
 An iron fence adds an elegant touch to your backyard, but does not offer much privacy on its own.

 You also need to consider the material of your fence.
 There are plenty of options available, including wood, corrugated metal, vinyl panels, stone, bamboo, concrete, brick, and more.
 You can even mix and match materials for a privacy fence with a modern and unique look.
+If you have a dog, some of the best fences for dog owners are made of these materials and can double as a privacy fence.

 Consider maintenance, cost, and permanence as you evaluate your fence materials.
 For example, wood requires more maintenance than vinyl panels.
 Stone tends to be more expensive as it is a heavier material.
 It is also a more permanent privacy solution.